johanesteves/sinatra-activerecord-using-tux-v-000/README.md

 ## Overview

-In this lesson, we'll cover Tux, a Ruby gem, that you can use to make sure your database and ActiveRecord associations are set up properly.
+In this lesson, we'll cover Tux, a Ruby gem, that you can use to make sure your database and ActiveRecord associations are set up properly. test

 ## Objectives